okjuan/vbook/_drafts/2024-08-09-commentate.md

 layout: post
 title: 'how to commentate (wip)'
 permalink: /commentate
-tags: notes speaking eloquence sports soccer
+tags: speaking eloquence sports soccer
 ---

 Martin Tyler -- is he or is he not a good commentator?